- Accelerated Resolution Therapy (ART)

 Check out our Groups page for more information about programs for youth.

-Individual therapy is when therapeutic services are being administered on a one-on-one basis with a licensed mental health provider.
-This type of therapy can inspire change or improve the quality of life for the person seeking services.
+Individual therapy is when therapeutic services are administered on a one-on-one basis with a licensed mental health provider.
+This type of therapy can inspire change or improve the quality of life of the person seeking services.
 Individual therapy can also be called “psychotherapy” or “counseling”.
 Individuals may seek therapeutic help with issues that are difficult to face alone.

 Some benefits of individual therapy:

-- Help to overcoming obstacles to well-being
+- Help to overcome obstacles to well-being

 - Increase positive feelings such as self-compassion and self-worth